-Mr. Black took an extraordinary amount of time and preparation with my husband and myself to prepare our Last Will and Testament, Power of Attorney, and Advance Directive.
+Mr. Black took an extraordinary amount of time and preparation with my husband and me to prepare our Last Will and Testament, Power of Attorney, and Advance Directive.
 I compared prices for the same services and feel that I was given a very fair fee for the work that was done for us.
-I would highly recommend Paul Black.Alice
+I would highly recommend Paul Black.

 After talking with Paul, I knew exactly what I needed to do.
-He has been with me the whole way from getting her diagnosed with dementia, to helping with all of the legal paperwork and consolidating the finances (after having to find all of them first!) and getting her moved into an assisted living home where she is getting topnotch care.
-If you need a responsive and caring lawyer, hire Paul!!Susan
+He has been with me the whole way, from getting her diagnosed with dementia to helping with all of the legal paperwork and consolidating the finances (after having to find all of them first!), and getting her moved into an assisted living home where she is getting top-notch care.
+If you need a responsive and caring lawyer, hire Paul!!

 Paul does an excellent job of making a connection with his clients.
 He becomes invested in meeting the needs of his clients.
-He is helpful, friendly and has lots of knowledge about trusts, wills, etc. It is easy to get in touch with Paul and he makes a point of staying in touch with you.
-Great experience all the way around.Stacey
+He is helpful and friendly and has lots of knowledge about trusts, wills, etc. It is easy to get in touch with Paul, and he makes a point of staying in touch with you.
+Great experience all the way around.

 Georgia law allows you to appoint someone you trust – for example, a family member or close friend to decide about medical treatment options if you lose the ability to decide for yourself.
 You can do this by using an Advance Directive for Health Care where you designate the person or persons to make such decisions on your behalf.

-(NOTE: In 2007, the Advance Directive for Healthcare replaced the “Durable Power of Attorney for Health Care” and “Living Will” forms which the State of Georgia previously offered.
+(NOTE: In 2007, the Advance Directive for Healthcare replaced the “Durable Power of Attorney for Health Care” and “Living Will” forms that the State of Georgia previously offered.
 Any Living Will or Durable Power of Attorney that you executed before the law changed is still in effect, but it does not hurt to replace these outdated forms with an Advance Directive.)

 You can allow your health care agent to decide about all health care or only about certain treatments.
 You may also give your agent instructions that he or she has to follow.
 Your agent can then make sure that health care professionals follow your wishes and can decide how your wishes apply as your medical condition changes.
-Hospitals, doctors and other health care providers are guided by your agent’s decisions as if they were your own.
+Hospitals, doctors, and other health care providers are guided by your agent’s decisions as if they were your own.